Login

 Wild.
 Life.

 By Kirsten Coates Every morning, despite the season or the weather, groups of women come together at various locations around the world to go swimming.
-They swim in the oceans,
+They swim in the oceans, the rivers, the lakes and the dams of the world in an act that many people consider crazy and is

 Read More »